carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

         ngr     %r2, %r0
         br      %r14

-but two-address optimisations reverse the order of the AND and force:
+but two-address optimizations reverse the order of the AND and force:

         lhi     %r0, 1
         ngr     %r0, %r2